-But if you’re like most companies, you struggle with siloed data that prevents collaboration, impractical data tools, and even data technology avoidance among your employees.
+But if you’re like most companies, you struggle with siloed data that prevent collaboration, impractical data tools, and even data technology avoidance among your employees.
 This makes scaling analytics operations impossible, robbing you of the business value advanced analytics provide.
 In this article, I’ll explain how organizations can transform their culture to ensure collaboration and analytics success across the enterprise.

 “The best advice I have for senior leaders trying to develop and implement a data culture is to stay very true to the business problem… Solving business problems must be a part of your data strategy.” – Rob Casper, Chief Data Officer, JPMorgan Chase

 In their report, Bain & Company shared findings from their survey of over 300 executives.
 They found that while over two-thirds invest heavily in Big Data—and are optimistic about their investments—30% “lack a clear strategy for embedding data and analytics in their companies.”

 This represents an oversight made common by familiarity with traditional analytics.
 In traditional models, dashboards and visualizations were designed to help executives and decision-makers.
 As organizations democratize data access to a variety of user types, these models must evolve to support a greater variety of internal objectives.